 - sexual health consultations

-Teladoc physicians can also write prescriptions or analyze your lab results.
+Teladoc physicians can also send prescriptions to your pharmacy or analyze your lab results.

 Creating an account on MeMD is simple.
-Once your account is set up, you can speak with a nurse practitioner or physician directly through your computer’s webcam.
+Once your account is set up, you can speak with a nurse practitioner or physician directly via webcam.

 The website iCliniq provides a variety of services.
 You can submit written questions or request a phone consultation or online video.